almet/notmyidea/content/code/2024-05-27-github-gpg-signing-key.md

 ## Exporting the public PGP keys

-At some point, I needed to give github the public key associated with my private key.
+At some point, I also needed to give github the public key associated with my private key.
 As I'm using Thunderbird to store the keys, I asked it to export the public key.